 [email protected]

-As counsel for the PETA Foundation’s Captive Animal Law Enforcement division, Emily Lively advises PETA on a variety of issues related to its work on behalf of captive animals in roadside zoos, aquariums, and traveling shows.
+As counsel for the PETA Foundation’s Captive Animal Law Enforcement division, Emily Lively advises PETA on a variety of issues related to its work on behalf of marine mammals and other captive animals in roadside zoos, aquariums, and traveling shows.
 She previously worked as a legal fellow in the Animal Law division.

 Before joining the PETA Foundation, Emily received her J.D. and an advanced certificate in environmental law from Pace University.
 During her time at Pace, she worked as a student associate for its Land Use Law Center and its Environmental Litigation Clinic and she served as a judicial extern for the Honorable Kenneth M. Karas of the U.S. District Court for the Southern District of New York.
 She also holds a bachelor’s degree in biology.